In the following article, there will be a discussion to decide which one is better – Yamaha p45 vs p71.

 There are 88 keys on the keyboard of each piano.

-Plus, they feature with the Yamaha GHS, which stands for the Graded Hammer Standard - the Yamaha premium weighted action.
+Plus, they feature with the Yamaha GHS, which stands for the Graded Hammer Standard – the Yamaha’s keyboard premium weighted action.

 The mechanism adds more accuracy into the musical performance.